Yvanali/TGNet/README.md

 Then, add flags of -I$TF_INC/external/nsync/public -L$TF_LIB -ltensorflow_framework to the g++ commands.

 ## Segmentation
-To train a model to segment object:
+To train a model to segment object in Paris-Lille dataset:

     python3 Train_Paris_Lille.py